 During the part of the frame cycle when the film is being moved between frames, the shutter (in the usual way) blocks any light from the lens from going to the film.
 But since the shutter blades are mirrored, during that phase the image-forming rays from the lens are directed to the side, where they form the image on a ground glass screen.
-The operator then views that through an eyepiece optical system with a mirror to turn the corner.
+The operator then views that through an eyepiece optical system with a mirror to turn the corner (and to reverse the "image reversal" caused by the reflection from the mirrored shutter).

-We see this in figure 14 (adapted from a figure taken from the Kodak promotional brochure for the Kodak Reflex Special).
+We see this in Figure 19 (adapted from a figure taken from the Kodak promotional brochure for the camera).

-Figure 14.
+Figure 19.
 Kodak Reflex Special-reflex viewing system

-So that the "active" portion of the shutter could be fit into the small space between the lens and the film, and because the shutter was mounted with its axis at a 45° angle to the lens axis, the shutter had to be located so its "other" portion would extend beyond the front of the camera body proper (on which the turret sat).
+So that the "active" portion of the shutter could be fit into the small space between the lens and the film, and because the shutter was mounted with its axis at a 45° angle to the lens axis, the shutter had to be located so its foremost portion would extend forward of the front of the camera body proper (on which the turret sat).
 It was accommodated there by a small "doghouse".
 That in turn was accommodated by a tent-like housing in the center of the turret.

-On 1931, when it was introduced, the Kodak Reflex Special, equipped with the "synchronous" motor drive, a 25 mm f/1.4 Ciné Ekton lens lens, and a 400 foot film magazine, sold for \$1,895 (considered equivalent to almost \$32,000 in November of 2017).
+In 1931, when it was introduced, the Kodak Reflex Special, equipped with the "synchronous" motor drive, a 25 mm f/1.4 Ciné Ekton lens, and a 400 foot film magazine, sold for \$1,895 (considered equivalent to over \$38,000 in December, 2023).